gmmorris/meze/docs/componentization.md

 Which begged the question:
 ***How on earth do we reduce our efferent coupling & fragmented State?***

-Searching high and low for an answer I hit the internet, the books, the tech talks, my dad (I didn't literally hit my dad, I just asked his opinion, as he's been writing code since the 70s, presumably with hippie hair and a spliff) and found that there are infact many possible answers to this question.
+Searching high and low for an answer I hit the internet, the books, the tech talks, my dad (I didn’t literally hit my dad, I just asked his opinion, as he’s been writing code since the 70s, presumably sporting glorious hippie hair and a spliff) and found that there are in fact many possible answers to this question.

 I won't enumerate all of them, but one answer would show up repeatedly, and that was a quote which I'd heard many times before: